ppy/osu-wiki/wiki/osu!_File_Formats/Osu_(file_format)/en.md

 `PreviewTime: 10013`

-Countdown (Boolean) specifies whether or not a countdown occurs before the first hit object appears.
+Countdown (Integer) specifies the speed of the countdown which occurs before the first hit object appears.
+(0=No countdown, 1=Normal, 2=Half, 3=Double)

 `Countdown: 0`